If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 You’ll also come across editable infographic templates that you can customize and download for work, school, or business.

-If you are more of a visual learner than a reader, check out the summary video of this blog post:
+If you are more of a visual learner than a reader, check out the summary video of our ‘what is an infographic’ blog post:

 Table of contents:

-Infographics (information + graphics) use visuals and text to highlight key information and ideas.
+Infographics (information + graphics) use visual elements and text to highlight key information and ideas as a form of data visualization.

 According to the Dictionary of Media and Communication, an infographic is a graphical representation of concepts, or of patterns in data or information.